PVC Fabric vs. PE Fabric

 PVC fabric is durable and designed to last a long time – up to 30 years.
 PVC fabric is thicker than PE fabric, weighing between 20-28 ounces per square foot.
 Compared to PE, PVC fabric has higher tear strength, making it a popular choice for buildings that are exposed to high UV rays, strong winds and other extreme conditions.

-The translucency of PVC fabric is about 5% - lower than for PE fabric, which contributes to less natural light inside the building.
-Natural light in a PVC building can be increased by adding more light fixtures inside the building, or by adding a skylight.
+The translucency of PVC fabric is about 5% - lower than PE fabric, which contributes to less natural light inside the building.
+Natural light in a PVC building can be increased by adding more light fixtures inside the building or a skylight.

-PVC fabric is naturally flame-retardant, which is an important consideration for occupied buildings.
+PVC fabric is naturally flame-retardant, an important consideration for occupied buildings.
 PVC fabric has a long history with sports stadiums, including the Munich Olympic Stadium.

-A primary drawback of PVC fabric is that it has a higher initial price than PE fabric.
+A primary drawback of PVC fabric is its higher initial price than PE fabric.

-Polyethylene fabric, also called PE, is lighter type of architectural fabric, commonly weighing 12 to 15 ounces.
-The lower weight fabric has a lower initial price and a lifespan ranging from 15 to 23 years.
+Polyethylene fabric, also called PE, is a lighter type of architectural fabric, commonly weighing 12 to 15 ounces.
+The lower-weight fabric has a lower initial price and a lifespan of 15 to 23 years.

 PE fabric consists of a woven inner layer, called scrim, sandwiched between two layers of plasticized coating.
-The coatings contain protectants including UV inhibitors and fungicide.
+The coatings contain protectants, including UV inhibitors and fungicides.
 The coatings are permanent components of the fabric and will last the life of the building.
 A flame-retardant coating is also available (unlike PVC, PE is not naturally flame-retardant).